XronosSchedulingLtd/schedulerapidocs/introduction.rst

 small amount of preparatory work.

-To create events through the API, your system needs an Eventsource creating with a name of "API".
+To create events through the API, your system needs an Eventsource with a name of "API".
 New installations will have this already, but if you're upgrading an older system you will need to create it manually through the usual menus.